facebook/react-native/website/README.md

 Open http://localhost:8080/react-native/index.html
 ```

-Anytime you change the contents, just refresh the page and it's going to be updated
+Anytime you change the contents, just refresh the page and it's going to be updated.

 # Publish the website